ZenonSeth/respec/doc/api.md

 Multiple elements can have their weights set to 0 and will equally attempt to fill out remaining space.

-By default each element assumes it has a weight of 1, but this can be overwritten by setting `chain_weight_hor` and `chain_weight_ver` on any element in the chain, and (if that element has a corresponding size of 0), the elements will take proportionally as much weight.
+By default each element assumes it has a weight of 1, but this can be overwritten by setting `chainWeightHor` and `chainWeightVer` on any element in the chain, and (if that element has a corresponding size of 0), the elements will take proportionally as much weight.
 The exact space taken up is determined by the formula: `elementSize = freeSpace * elementWeight / weightSum` - where the `weightSum` is the sum of all weighted elements in the chain.

 ## Element Style Definition
 Note:<br> Due to the formspec api, only these elements support individual styling:<br>